hsinnan75/Kart/README.md

 To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 2.4.7: Fix a bug on paired-end mapping.

 version 2.4.6: Replaced 0 exit codes with 1 and the corresponding 'Warning' with 'Error' for cases where program termination is not the expected result (revised by Rad Suchecki).

 version 2.4.5: Add a '-v' option to show the version of kart.